 - 4. This activity can be downloaded directly from the site yummy math as indicated on the first page of the lesson.
-The solution can be accessed if you are a member. - 5.
+A copy is attached here for reference. - 5.
 Introduce the activity by asking students if they have ever seen signs on highways showing steep inclines.
-Did they understand what those meant? - 6.
-This real-life application activity will answer that question as well as review slope, mean (average), percent, and make use of the Pythagorean Theorem. - 7.
-Question 11 could be assigned as extra homework.
+Did they understand what those meant?